john-cd/rust_howto/bk/drafts/categories/development-tools_testing/fuzzing.md

 Fuzzing (or fuzz testing) is an automated technique that involves providing invalid, unexpected, or random data as input to a computer program.
 The purpose is to find security vulnerabilities, crashes, and undefined behaviors.
 For example, a web application might be subjected to random strings, files, or network requests to see if any of them cause the application to crash or behave unexpectedly.

-Fuzzing is a unguided approach to random [testing][p-testing].
+Fuzzing is a unguided approach to random [testing][p~testing].
 A fuzzer generally provides an input of random bytes, and then examines fairly generic properties (such as "doesn't crash" or "commit undefined behavior") about the resulting program.

 Fuzzers generally get their power through a kind of evolutionary algorithm that rewards new mutant inputs that "discover" new branches of the program under test.
-Fuzzers are excellent for [testing][p-testing] security boundaries, precisely because they make no validity assumptions (hence, they are "unguided") when generating the input.
+Fuzzers are excellent for [testing][p~testing] security boundaries, precisely because they make no validity assumptions (hence, they are "unguided") when generating the input.

 ## Fuzzing Engines {#skip}

 - `cargo fuzz`: The most common and recommended way to perform fuzzing in Rust.
-It integrates well with [Cargo][p-cargo] and uses libFuzzer under the hood.
+It integrates well with [Cargo][p~cargo] and uses libFuzzer under the hood.
-- [`afl.rs`][c-afl]⮳{{hi:afl.rs}}: Bindings to the American Fuzzy Lop (AFL) fuzzer.
-AFL is a powerful fuzzer, but [cargo][p-cargo] fuzz with libFuzzer is often sufficient and easier to set up.
+- [`afl.rs`][c~afl~docs]⮳{{hi:afl.rs}}: Bindings to the American Fuzzy Lop (AFL) fuzzer.
+AFL is a powerful fuzzer, but [cargo][p~cargo] fuzz with libFuzzer is often sufficient and easier to set up.

 In almost all cases, `cargo fuzz` will be your primary tool for fuzzing Rust code.
 It uses `libFuzzer`, a powerful and modern fuzzing engine, and simplifies the fuzzing process significantly.
 Make sure you define good fuzz targets and use sanitizers to detect errors effectively.